idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/batch_mode.md

 Again, an important feature of the various modes of operation is that run-time is not negatively impacted by changing the mode as seen in [transient-serial-time] and [transient-mpi-time].
-The solve portion of this example is significantly longer than the stead-state example.
+The solve portion of this example is significantly longer than the steady-state example.
 As such the differences in execution time due to the instantiating of objects is diminished and both modes behave similarly.